Saggar (god): Worship

 First attestations of Saggar come from Eblaite texts from the third millennium BCE, where the god's name is spelled as Sanugaru, though the related toponym is consistently written as Saggar.
 According to one of them, he was particularly venerated in Mane (Má-NEki), located near Emar.
-It is possible that he can be identified with the "divine lord" of that city, dBE, known from Eblaite documents, as the identification of that title as a designation of the town's main deity Ishara is implausible.
+It is possible that he can be identified with the "divine lord" of that city, dBE, known from Eblaite documents, as the identification of that title as a designation of the town's main deity Išḫara is implausible.
 Despite being attested in ritual texts, Saggar is absent from theophoric names of the inhabitants of Ebla.

-Alfonso Archi proposes that after the fall of Ebla Saggar was among the gods who did not retain their former position in the religion of the Amorites, who became the dominant culture in Syria, and compares his situation to that of Adamma, Ammarik, Aštabi or Halabatu.
+Alfonso Archi proposes that after the fall of Ebla, Saggar was among the gods who did not retain their former position in the religion of the Amorites, who became the dominant culture in Syria, and compares his situation to that of Adamma, Ammarik, Aštabi or Halabatu.
 He assumes that they were reduced to the status of deities of at best local significance, and as a result were easily incorporated into the religion of the Hurrians when they arrived in the same area a few centuries later.
-In Hurro-Hittite tradition Saggar was celebrated during the spring and autumn festivals of Ishara.
+In Hurro-Hittite tradition Saggar was celebrated during the spring and autumn festivals of Išḫara.

 In texts from the second millennium Saggar was associated with Kurda (modern Balad Sinjar).
 A treaty from Mari mentions dŠa-ga-ar be-el Kur-daki, while a man bearing the theophoric name Sagar-rabu was a commander of the troops from the same city.
 Saggar was also worshiped in some capacity in Mari and Tell al-Rimah, while at Tell Leilan he appears as one of divine witnesses of a treaty.
 In a few Old Assyrian documents the theophoric name Puzur-Saggar appears.
 He is also attested in the Mesopotamian god list An = Anum, and possibly in the Nippur and Weidner god lists as well.